Hoodoo Mountain: Structure

 The Monument is one of several hoodoos that have given Hoodoo Mountain its name.

 Hoodoo Mountain is one of the largest peralkaline volcanoes in the NCVP.
 It is a stratovolcano composed primarily of peralkaline phonolite and trachyte lava flows and hyaloclastites, although some pyroclastic rocks are also present.
 Its peralkalinity is unique among other volcanoes in the Iskut volcanic field, which range in composition from alkali basalt to hawaiite.
 Hoodoo Mountain has also been designated as a subglacial volcano due to much of the mountain having formed subglacially in the last 85,000 years.
 Its involvement with glaciation has resulted in several interactions with glacial ice as much as 2 km thick, affording multiple examples of glaciovolcanic processes.
 This includes the formation of ice-marginal lava flows and the interlayering of glacial till with volcanic deposits.

 Hoodoo Mountain's constant struggle with surrounding and overlying ice is attested by its nearly flat summit, which attains an elevation of 1850 m.
 Lava flows from Hoodoo Mountain partially bury Little Bear Mountain, a much smaller and older basaltic volcano immediately to the north.
 Both volcanoes are underlain by plutonic rocks and metamorphosed volcanic and sedimentary rocks of Stikinia.
-These basement rocks are of Paleozoic–Mesozoic age; pyroxene syenite composes a significant portion of the Mesozoic basement.
+These basement rocks are of Paleozoic-to-Mesozoic age; pyroxene-bearing syenite composes a significant portion of the Mesozoic basement.
 Intruding the basement rocks are 1.8-million-year-old trachyandesite dikes, (Note: A dike is a sheet-shaped intrusion of magma into pre-existing rock.) which represent the earliest known manifestations of Quaternary magmatism in the Iskut region.